 Merit-based Incentive Payment System (MIPS)

-- Beginning in 2017 MIPS will replace the PQRS, Value Based Modifier and Meaningful Use programs.
+- In 2017 MIPS replaced the PQRS, Value Based Modifier and Meaningful Use programs.

 - MIPS is comprised of four performance categories: Cost, Quality, Practice Improvement and Advancing Care.